pingcap/docs-cn/tidb-configuration-file.md

 - The maximum timeout when executing a transaction commit.
 - Default value: `41s`
 - It is required to set this value larger than twice of the Raft election timeout.

-### `max-txn-ttl`

-- The longest time that a single transaction can hold locks.
-If this time is exceeded, the locks of a transaction might be cleared by other transactions so that this transaction cannot be successfully committed.
-- Default value: `600000`
-- Unit: Millisecond
-- The transaction that holds locks longer than this time can only be committed or rolled back.
-The commit might not be successful.

 ### `max-batch-size`